I-9 Form

 Still worse, employers frequently ask notaries serving as their Authorized Representative to complete additional forms that exceed the instructions provided by USCIS for the Form I-9.
 Typically, these forms have the notary/Authorized Representative attesting to various statements (“I attest that I am a Notary Public in good standing”; “I attest that I agree to act as Authorized Representative for ______”; etc.), then signing and sealing the same statement.
 This is a clear act of notarizing one’s own signature, which is expressly prohibited in all states.

-Realize that if you agree to serve as an employer’s Authorized Representative, you are NOT serving as a notary in any capacity.
+Realize that if you agree to serve as an employer’s Authorized Representative for purposes of a Form I-9, you are NOT serving as a notary in any capacity.
 The Form I-9 does NOT require a notarial act, therefore you must NOT affix your notarial seal impression on it.
-You are signing the form in the capacity of Authorized Representative of the verifying employer, so we recommend that you indicate “Authorized Representative” as your title, not “Notary Public.”
+You are signing the form solely in the capacity of Authorized Representative of the verifying employer.

 Since Authorized Representatives are designated by the verifying employer, we also feel that ideally, such designation should come to you straight from the verifying employer, through direct verbal or written communications.
-It is less than ideal for the employee who is the subject of the Form I-9 to come to you because he’s been “told to find a notary.”
+It is less than ideal for the employee who is the subject of the Form I-9 to come to you because they have been “told to find a notary.”
 Bottom line: if you have any doubts at all that you have been designated by the verifying employer to serve as an Authorized Representative, then decline to perform the service.

 California Notaries, Please Take Note